Data Protection

 • Outsourcing controls/Data protection agreements;

-• Procedures for responding to complaints, inquiries, and access requests;
+• Procedures for responding to complaints, inquiries, and data subject access;

 • Breach response plan;